saoirse-defi/CI-MS3-hashboard/README.md

 Even though cryptocurrencies have been around for more than a decade, adoption rates are still relatively low with plenty of room to grow.
 I believe this slow adoption is due to the perceived complexity of the technology and the addition responsibility placed on the user to secure their funds.

 My goal for my Code Institute Milestone Project 3: Data Centric is to simplify the Ethereum experience for users by allowing them to view their blockchain transaction data in a more intuitive way.

+### Notes for Assessment Team

+Hashboard is a web application that allows users to search any public Ethereum address and view that account's transactions.
+These transactions can then be prioritised, giving the user the ability to add a text note.
+I have provided five sample Ethereum addresses below to aid the assessment team in the examination of this milestone project. **Please note that any Ethereum public address can be used with this application.**

+##### Sample Ethereum Addresses for Examination purposes

+0x150F2F6860904dc4227d6f70d8b07a4853E3835a
+0x4863d57806d7872De6DaD21e5C6F95D6E00a8Ac6
+0xC762514665e8B6CA63DD762BB44012E4347a352E
+0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2
+0xBE0eB53F46cd790Cd13851d5EFf43D12404d33E8

 #### The Ethereum Network

 Ethereum is the second largest cryptocurrency by market cap and currently has the largest developer community.
-It was the world's first programmable blockchain inspiring thousands of developers to deploy their own smart contracts.
+It was the world's first programmable blockchain, which has inspired thousands of developers to deploy their own smart contracts.
+As it is based on distributed ledger technology (DLT), all transaction data & balances are publicly available.

 #### Current Blockchain Interfaces

-This cryptocurrency dashboard project will be reading transactions from the Ethereum blockchain.
-Ethereum is the market leader in smart contract technology with the largest community & developer base.
+This cryptocurrency dashboard project will be reading transactions from the Ethereum blockchain and storing them within our backend.
 Etherscan is the leading blockchain API which allows you to view transactions, smart contracts, user accounts & on-chain metrics.
 After using Etherscan for the past 4 years, I have seen that very few improvements have been made to the UX.
+New features get added without a redesign of the site causing the complexity to stack.
-I believe this is the key to onboarding new users and taking smart contract platforms to the next level.
+I believe that design a new, cleaner way to display this transactional data is the key to onboarding new users and taking smart contract platforms to the next level of adoption.

 ### Future Features

-This section will outline potential feature which I would like to add to the application in future.
+This section will outline potential features which I would like to implement in future.

+#### Loading bar while waiting for response

+Currently, there is approximately a 5-second wait between the time the user completes the search form within search.html.
+Unfortunately there is no feedback to the user while they wait and this may cause problems with more impatient users.

+With the current design of the application, a loading bar could not be added in simply.
+This is a feature I would have loved to implement if given more time to work on the project.

 #### Premium Subscription

 The proposed feature would be implemented by limiting the number of API calls/DB writes that the user is able to preform to a free trial.
 The customer would have to subscribe to the premium tier for a monthly fee in order to increase the number of API calls/DB writes.

 #### Metamask Integration

 This proposal would enable the application to detect the public address on a Metamask wallet contained in the browser.
 Hashboard would automatically add the transactions from this address to the database.

 ## Considerations